-Algebra II is a standard college preparatory course that builds upon the foundations established in Algebra I. The main topics covered are linear, quadratic, polynomial, exponential, logarithmic, and rational functions.
-Applications in statistics, data analysis, and geometry will continue to be integrated into the material.
+Algebra II A is a standard college preparatory course that builds upon the foundations established in Algebra I. The main topics covered are relations and functions, linear equations and inequalities, systems of equations, quadratics functions and polynomials.
 Desmos and ALEKS software will supplement traditional seatwork and homework and will be part of the learning and assessment of some topics.
 Algebra II students will be required to solve word problems that require the application of the algebraic manipulation skills taught.
-The course includes sections intended to prepare students for multiple-choice testing on standardized exams such as the PSAT and SAT.

-Grades: 10, 11 Prerequisite: Geometry (422) 1 Credit
+Prerequisite: Geometry B (413)